 Threats and conservation

 Bittern numbers in New Zealand declined greatly following destruction of 90% of their wetland habitat to create farmland and towns.
-Ongoing habitat loss is still their greatest threat, although predators, poor water quality, and reduced food availability may have contributed to population declines.
-As bittern are difficult to study or count, there are few data available to determine whether the population is currently stable or still in decline.
+Ongoing habitat loss is still considered one of their greatest threats, although predators, poor water quality, and reduced food availability may have contributed to population declines.
+Recent radio-tracking studies have suggested that winter starvation many be contributing to population declines.
+Nest success, and chick/female survival is also suspected to be particularly low.

 Few bittern nests have been found or studied.
 The nest is a platform of reeds built by the female among dense wetland vegetation, usually 20-30 cm above the water.
 The 3-5 eggs are laid between August and December (peaking in November), and are incubated by the female alone for about 25 days till hatch.
 Chicks remain in the nest for about 7 weeks.
 Nestlings are usually reported between September and February, and fledge from November to May.

 Bitterns are extremely sensitive to disturbance.
 When approached they either try to steal away silently before they have been detected, or adopt a still posture, commonly known as the ‘freeze’ or ‘surveillance’ pose.
 This stance involves standing with an erect neck and bill.
 It allows the bird to blend perfectly into most wetland environments, whilst maintaining good surveillance of its surroundings.
 If an observer continues to approach a bittern that is in freeze stance, the bird will eventually take flight laboriously, or occasionally will flatten its chest completely to the ground, using its superbly camouflaged plumage to blend into the background.